rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

 I got my start in web development just as the Ruby and Rail framework was taking off.
 One thing I was struck by while learning Ruby was the creator's explicit (and dare I say, audacious) goal of creating a language that was optimized for developer happiness.
 While learning Vue.js, I recalled a lot of these same feelings.
 I was spending less time wrestling with configuration and APIs and more time building and having fun doing it.

 While I don't know that Vue.js was created so explicitly in the name of developer happiness, for, it has and continues to be fulfilling to that end.
 It's something I hear from many others who've taken time to learn the framework and probably the most important reason I'll recommend developers try Vue.js in 2019.

+---

+So what are you waiting for?
+Best of luck with your Vue.js journey in the coming year.